csu-eis/.github/profile/README.md

 [2022-06-10 ] One paper is accepted by MobiCom 2022.
 Congratulations to Jinrui, Huan, and Bangwen!

-[2022-05-25] Hunan Higher Education Teaching Achievement Award!
+[2022-05-25] Second Prize Hunan Higher Education Teaching Achievement Award!

 [2022-03-19] One paper is accepted by MobiSys 2022.
 Congratulations to Fucheng!